gnome-terminator/docs/source/grouping.rst

        that are *not* the current terminal.

 .. warning:: The terminals with no named group are also considered a
-             group.
+             de facto group.
 If you use one of the ``Super`` shortcuts on a terminal with no group, you will also include all the other terminals with no group.

 Skipping slightly ahead in the menu, there are two options that make